rodolfoams/sgx-retrieve-identity/README.md

-# sgx-retrieve-mrenclave
+# sgx-retrieve-enclave-identity

-Tool for retrieving a MRENCLAVE from a signed SGX enclave.
+Tool for retrieving the identities from a signed SGX enclave.

 ## Dependencies